Everstake Home

 Validators, as guardians of blockchain security, must prioritize this to safeguard staked assets and protocol reliability.

-Current narratives often amplify quantum threats, portraying imminent doom for blockchains.
+Current narratives often amplify quantum computing blockchain threats, portraying imminent doom for blockchains.
 Yet realistic timelines suggest large-scale attacks remain distant, allowing time for measured preparation.
 Hype stems from media sensationalism, but the reality is nuanced and quantum progress is incremental.

 Qubits, Superposition, and Why Cryptographers Are Watching